adap/flower/baselines/fedvssl/README.md

 **Task:** Action Recognition

 **Model:**
-* We first pretrain the R3D-18 model using Catch-the-Patch (CtP) SSL technique in FL settings.
-The details of the CtP SSL technique can be found at `CtP/pyvrl/models/pretraining/ctp`, and the details of the R3D-18 model can be found at`/CtP/pyvrl/models/backbones/r3d.py`.
+* We first pretrain the R3D-18 model using the Catch-the-Patch (CtP) SSL technique in FL settings.
+The details of the CtP SSL technique can be found at `CtP/pyvrl/models/pretraining/ctp`, and the details of the R3D-18 model can be found at `/CtP/pyvrl/models/backbones/r3d.py`.
-* After pertaining, we finetunes the R3D-18 model on UCF-101 dataset.
+* After pertaining, we finetuned the pretrained R3D-18 model on the UCF-101 dataset.

 **Dataset:** This baseline only demonstrates SSL pre-training and supervised fine-tuning with UCF-101 dataset.
 However, we also provide the script files to generate the partitions for Kinetics-400 datasets.
 For UCF-101 dataset, one can simply run the `dataset_preparation.py` file to download and generate the iid splits.